pnsn/GFAST/ShakeAlertBranch.md

 Need to define ACTIVEMQ in build tree pointing to package root.

+Must be manually installed on Ubuntu but on Centos available via yum activemq-cpp-devel package.

 Activemq-cpp also requires libcrypto, which in Ubuntu is in libssl-dev package.
+Centos provides this in several packages but the simplest is openssl-libs which is usually already installed.

 ### libapr

 Already part of ShakeAlert standard install.
+Needed by activemq-cpp packages.

 For Ubuntu need apt install of libapr1 and libapr1-dev.
-Link to libapr-1
+Link to libapr-1.

+On Centos, apr-dev package is installed as a dependency in the activemq-cpp-devel package.

 ### iniparser